jlperona-teaching/ecs154a-ssii18/lab1/lab1.rst

     f(A, B, C) = m0 + m2 + m4 + m6

 You may not use gates for this problem.
-You may only use a MUX, constants, power, and ground.
+You may only use a MUX, a splitter, constants, power, and ground.

 6. Parity checker [5]
 ~~~~~~~~~~~~~~~~~~~~~